SunitRoy2703/Google-Summer-of-Code-2021-Tensorflow/README.md

 * Meghna Natraj ([@meghnanatraj](https://github.com/MeghnaNatraj))

 ## Project Overview
 Designing and Recreating new NLP TensorFlow Lite examples.
 This includes BERT Question and Answering, Text classification using the [TensorFlow Lite Task Library](https://www.tensorflow.org/lite/inference_with_metadata/task_library/overview) which will be showcased in [TensorFlow Lite examples](https://www.tensorflow.org/lite/examples).
 As a GSoC student, my task was to update the existing Natural Language Processing examples for these 2 tasks to use the TensorFlow Lite Task Library instead of custom code.

+## Check out youtube video on [My GSoC Experience](https://youtu.be/7rabtsUm4So)

 ## BERT QA Android Example Application